ankane/production_rails/README.md

 ## New Features

-Use a feature flipper library like [Rollout](https://github.com/FetLife/rollout) to easily enable and disable new features without pushing code.
+Use a feature flipper library like [Rollout](https://github.com/FetLife/rollout) or [Flipper](https://github.com/jnunemaker/flipper) to easily enable and disable new features without pushing code.

 ## Lastly...